 Goal 3: Reduce the City's and its residents' vulnerability to damage from earthquakes.

 3-A List COS facilities in Pub Works software.
 Identify facilities critical to area residents; determine retrofits or backup systems needed to protect the structures in the event of earthquake.
 Medium - 1-2 Years COS Public Works, Building Inspections, Utilities Coordinate with KPB OEM N/A; departmental budgets for staff time.
 B/C: Continuity in service of vital facilities for area residents.
-Step one of a multi-step process, including securing funding for any retrofits or backup systems as necessary.
+Step one of a multistep process, including securing funding for retrofits or backup systems as necessary.
 TF: Technically feasible.
 Software already purchased and staff trained.
-ID Description Priority (High, Medium, Low) & Timeframe Responsible and Coordinating Agency or Department Potential Outside Funding Sources (B/C) Benefit-Costs (TF) Technical Feasibility 3-В Provide generators to operate water supply well pumps at Wells C & E. Medium - Ongoing; Determine d by Availability of Funding COS Public Works & Utilities TBD; Grant Dependent B/C: Strategic step to ensure continuous supply of fresh water in the event of power failure, likely funded by grant funding.
+3-B Provide generators to operate water supply well pumps at Wells C & E. Medium - Ongoing; Determined by Availability of Funding COS Public Works & Utilities TBD; Grant Dependent B/C: Strategic step to ensure continuous supply of water in the event of power failure, likely funded by grant funding.
 TF: Technically feasible for COS to complete and involves staff resources.
 3-C Continue work to provide standby generators to operate vital facilities.
-Medium - Ongoing COS Maintenance & Public Works TBD; Grant Dependent B/C: Provision of continuous power supply necessary in the event of wide-scale power failure to ensure public health and safety and may reduce losses and damage to structures.
+Medium - Ongoing COS Maintenance & Public Works TBD; Grant Dependent B/C: Provision of continuous power supply necessary in the event of wide-scale power failure to ensure public health and safety, and may reduce losses and damage to structures.
 TF: Technically feasible with contract work for outside firm for installation of any permanent generators.
 3-D Investigate alternate water/sewer utility line crossing for the Kenai River other than the Sterling Hwy Bridge.
 Low - 5+ Years COS Public Works, Planning TBD; Grant Dependent B/C: In the event of damage to the Sterling Hwy bridge, would ensure that fresh water and waste water supply is provided to COS residents south of the Kenai River.
 TF: Technically feasible, likely in conjunction with other agencies for funding and for project realization.